Life of a Chalkstream

 EVENT POSTPONED DUE TO CORONAVIRUS

 Update 12 March 2020 – Given the situation regarding Coronavirus (COVID-19) we have reluctantly taken the decision to postpone the Life of a Chalkstream talk due to take place on 28 April 2020.
 We have taken the decision now because of the continued uncertainty regarding the spread of the virus together with the size and nature of this particular event.
-Our intention is to find another date probably in September or October so please watch out for a further announcement.
+Our intention is to find another date when the event can be held safely so please watch out for a further announcement.
 Those who have already booked and paid will be contacted shortly and offered a full refund or a credit for the new date.

 Original event details for information only:

 We’re delighted to announce that Hampshire fly fisherman and author, Simon Cooper, will be giving a talk on the Life of a Chalkstream on Tuesday, 28th April 2020, 6.30pm for 7.00pm at Littleton Village Hall.

 Simon is based at Nether Wallop Mill, in the heart of the Test Valley, and has a passion for all things fly fishing and in particular the chalkstreams of England.
 This passion led him to set up his company, Fishing Breaks, over twenty years ago and he has written a number of books.

 Life of a Chalkstream is the story of a river that he discovered and brought back to life.
 A beautiful English chalkstream neglected for a generation or more.
 But perfection comes at a price, and Simon will talk about the highs and lows of the year he took to bring it back from the brink.